Decision Economics: do groups make better investment decisions than individuals?

 The role of experts and senior leaders

-Groups may also be deferential to those who know more about the subject (i.e., experts) as well as those more senior to them.
-One study on the influence of experts used MRI technology to monitor the brain activity of two groups when deliberating and making financial decisions.¹ One group had an expert among their ranks and the other didn’t.
-Researchers found that group members who had the benefit of an expert had significantly less brain activity in regions responsible for probability-weighing functions than the other group.
+Groups may also be deferential to those who know more about the subject (i.e., subject experts) as well as those more senior to them.
+One study on the influence of experts used MRI technology to monitor the brain activity of two groups when deliberating and making financial decisions.2 One group had an expert among their ranks and the other didn’t.
+Researchers found that group members who had the benefit of an expert had significantly less brain activity in regions responsible for probability, weighing functions than the other group.
 In other words, they had a strong tendency to simply defer to the expert.
 In the case of a senior leader within the group, a forceful point of view can have the same effect.
 Taken together, it’s easy to see how groups can make decisions that are less than the sum of their parts.

 Structuring the group meeting to avoid getting blindsided